labgem/microscope-user-doc/docs/content/compgenomics/panRGP.rst

 What is a panRGP ?
 -------------------------------------------------------

 The goal of panRGP is to efficiently detect RGPs within a partitioned pangenome graph.
-Based on the projection of the partitioned PPanGGOLiN graph on a given genome, the algorithm detects sets of consecutive genes that are members of the shell or cloud genomes.
+Based on the projection of the partitioned PPanGGOLiN graph on a given genome, the method defines as a RGP a set of consecutive genes that are members of the shell or cloud genomes.

+The panRGP method browses the genes along the genome to determine the RGP boundaries using a score-based algorithm as shown in the figure below.(**persistent: yellow**; **shell: green**; **cloud:blue**).

 .. image:: img/panRGP.png

-The algorithm uses a sequence of genes that are represented by their family’s partition (**persistent: yellow**; **shell: green**; **cloud:blue**).

-(1) A score is attributed to group of consecutive genes, based on their partition.
-Both cloud and shell genes get a score of +1.
-Assuming than x+1 being the number of consecutive genes, persistent genes get a score of:
+- In steps 1 & 2, groups of consecutive persistent or shell/cloud genes are made and a score is computed.
+For groups of shell/cloud genes, the score corresponds to the number of genes.
+For persistent groups, the score is calculated as follow  (where n is the number of consecutive persistent genes):

-.. math:: -(3)^x
+.. math:: \sum\limits_{i=1}^{n} -(3^{i-1})

-(2) Consecutive persistent genes (preserved region) and consecutive cloud and shell genes (variable region) are regrouped in nodes.

-(3) Each node representing a preserved region is evaluated to determine if it should be grouped with its surrounding node(s) or being seperated into 2 potential variable regions.
-The "node merge" is done only if the sum of the score of the preserved region and the minimum score of its neighboring RGP node is positive or equals to 0 (to allow a few persistant gene into a RGP).

-(4) All nodes have been processed, so variable regions can be parsed to extract the genes they encompass.
-Here, a RGP of 5 genes (3 shell, 1 persistent and 1 cloud) and one of 2 gene (2 cloud) are obtained.
+- In steps 3 & 4, a persistent group is merged with its surrounding shell/cloud groups if its score (absolute value) is less than or equal to the minimum score of the neighboring shell/cloud groups.
+In this case, the presitent genes will be considered as part of the RGP).
+In this example, a RGP of 5 genes (3 shells, 1 persistent and 1 cloud) and one of 2 gene (2 clouds) are obtained.

 ..
-Note:: The RGP have to be composed of at least 2 genes and have a lenght of 5000n minimum.
+Note:: RGPs must be composed of at least 2 genes and have a minimum length of 5 kb to be detected.

 How to access to panRGP data ?
 -------------------------------------------------------